bugkingK/RxViewController/README.md

 ### RxViewModel Init with Storyboard
 Used to initialize to the storyboard.
--`public init(storyboardID: String, identifier: String, bundle: Bundle)`
+- `public init(storyboardID: String, identifier: String, bundle: Bundle)`

 Used to initialize with UINib.
--`public init(nibName: String?, bundle: Bundle`
+- `public init(nibName: String?, bundle: Bundle`

 When initializing using the storyboard, either of the above methods must be overridden before the `public init(storyboardID: String, identifier: String, bundle: Bundle)` method can be executed.